kristianmandrup/picturefill-rails/README.md

 The `#picture_src` method works, but could use some heavy refactoring!
 I don't like methods of more than 10 lines!
 Is a bad sign.
 Reponsibilities should be off-loaded to other methods (or classes)

+Currently the gem only supports Ruby 1.9+ and has only been tested on 1.9.3.

 ## Assets

-The gem now also includes the picturefill javascript assets that are automatically available for the asset pipeline.
+The gem includes the picturefill javascript assets that are automatically available for the asset pipeline.
 In your `application.js` manifest file require:

 * `picturefill.js`
 * `picturefill\matchemedia.js`